 The battery pack is a lithium ion battery, which can explode if not properly replaced, used, handled or disposed of.
 Dispose of the battery as required by local ordinances or regulations.
 Use only batteries recommended by TOSHIBA as replacements.

 - 1. Turn the computer's power off.

 - 2. Disconnect all cables connected to the computer.

 - 3. Insert the battery pack.

+- Secure the battery release latch.

 Securing the battery cover